-- Complete and submit your applications for regular admissions. - Make sure you had your OFFICIAL test scores sent to all the colleges that require them. (collegeboard.org or actstudent.org).
+- Make sure you had your OFFICIAL test scores sent to all the colleges that require them. (collegeboard.org or actstudent.org).
 This can take 3-4 weeks so plan ahead!!! - Confirm that your letters of recommendation have been sent.
 You are responsible for making sure these were sent. - If you are accepted to a school through early decision, be sure to follow directions carefully.
 Submit required forms and notify the other schools to which you applied of your decision.